Perfect Your Putting Stroke: Tips, Techniques and Drills to Sink More Putts

 How do you putt without breaking your wrist?

-There will be some wrist movement and bending in the wrists, even the professionals do this.
+There will be some wrist movement and bending in the wrists, even though the professionals do this.
 However, if you can limit the amount and keep it consistent in every stroke, you will make more putts.

 Stop feeling like you need to stay locked in place; you can allow for a little rotation and movement as long as it’s repeatable.